 - Once the checkpoint is submitted to the mainchain Ethereum contract, an Exit NFT (ERC721) token is created of equivalent value.

-- Users need to wait for a 7 day challenge period
+- Users need to wait for a challenge period of 2 seconds.

 - Once the challenge period is complete, the withdrawn funds can be claimed back to your Ethereum acccount from the mainchain contract using a process-exit procedure.